Supporting Anal Cancer Screening in Primary Care for People Living with HIV

 Overview

-People living with HIV are at significantly increased risk (20 to 90 times) for anal cancer, primarily due to immunosuppression and persistent human papillomavirus (HPV) infection.
-Despite this risk, routine anal cancer screening remains inconsistent across Canada due to a lack of clinical guidance and limited provider awareness.
+People living with HIV are at significantly increased risk (20 to 60 times) for anal cancer, primarily due to immunosuppression and persistent human papillomavirus (HPV) infection.
+Despite this risk, routine anal cancer screening remains incomplete and inconsistent across Canada due to a lack of clinical guidance and limited provider and patient awareness.

-This tool supports primary care providers in the early identification, screening and follow-up of anal cancer and precancer, specifically high-grade squamous epithelial lesions (HSIL) among people living with HIV.
+This tool supports primary care providers in the early identification, screening and follow-up of anal precancer, specifically high-grade squamous intraepithelial lesions (HSIL) among people living with HIV.
 Developed through a knowledge translation process and informed by high-quality guidelines and implementation research, the tool promotes a proactive, evidence-based approach that integrates anal cancer screening into routine HIV care.

 Why is screening needed?